Huegoxaga/notes/algorithm/ml.md

   - Then, the data can be fed into other algorithms.
 Ex, ANNs or Native Bayes for classfication.
 - Word2Vec
   - Word2Vec are used to predict a vector representation of a word using a model trained by a text corpus
+    - It is a word embedding(representation) method, word embedding is the collective name for a set of language modeling and feature learning techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors of real numbers.
+    - it converts every word in a large text corpus into a vector
     - text corpus is a language resource consisting of a large and structured set of texts
+    - It can predict any word if all its subwords presented in the training text corpus
+      - Subwords are groups of letter within a word
-  - Word2vec is a group of two-layer neural networks models that are used to produce word embeddings.
+  - Word2vec is a group of two-layer neural networks models that are used to produce word embeddings
-    - It can be obtained using two methods: Skip Gram or Common Bag Of Words (CBOW)
+    - It can be obtained using two methods: Skip Gram or `CBOW`
-    - Word embedding is the collective name for a set of language modeling and feature learning techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors of real numbers.
-    - It uses pre-trained models to convert word to vectors with several hundred dimensions.
+      - skipgram - It predicts the target using a random close by word of the target word, each close-by word are considered indiviaully
+      - cbow `(continuous(common)-bag-of-words)` - It uses the sum of a certain range of close-by word for prediction
+      - In practice, the skipgram models works better with subword information than cbow
+      - CBOW is faster and has better representations for more frequent words
+  - It has the following parameters:
+    - The subwords are all the substrings contained in a word between the minimum size (minn) and the maximal size (maxn).
+Usually, all the subword are between 3 and 6 characters
+    - The dimension (dim) controls the size of the vectors, the larger they are the more information they can capture but requires more data to be learned
+      - any value in the 100-300 range is as popular
+      - if they are too large, they are harder and slower to train
   - Word2Vec is a text preprocessing step for downstream NLP, Sentiment analysis, named entity recognition and translation.
   - Words that are semantically similar have vectors that are closer to each other
-  - The average of vectorized words in a sentence can the be fed into logistic regression classifiers or any other models.
+  - The average of vectorized words in a sentence can the be fed into logistic regression classifiers or any other models
-- Tokenization
-  - Tokenization of raw text is a standard pre-processing step for many NLP tasks.
-For English, tokenization usually involves punctuation splitting and separation of some affixes like possessives.
-  - Other languages require more extensive token pre-processing, which is usually called segmentation.
-Some commonly used tool are shown as below: - [Stanford word segmenter](https://nlp.stanford.edu/software/segmenter.html) for Chinese and Arabic. - [Mecab](https://taku910.github.io/mecab/) for Japanese - [UETsegmenter](https://github.com/phongnt570/UETsegmenter) for Vietnamese - [Europarl](http://www.statmt.org/europarl/) for Latin, Cyrillic, Hebrew or Greek scripts - ICU tokenizer - [Click](https://arxiv.org/abs/1802.06893) to learn more
-- Text cleanup
-  - leave out all double qoutes
-  - Stop Words - are words that are not providing useful information and will be excluded from the text.
-  - Stemmer - are used to transform various forms of a word to a common one.
-Ex, different tense of a verb to the present tense.
-  - Replace all non alphapetic and numerial character to space.
-  - Use lower case for words
 - GloVe is another unsupervised learning algorithm for obtaining vector representations for words.
   - It puts emphasis on the importance of word-word co-occurences to extract meaning rather than other techniques such as skip-gram or bag of words
   - GloVe creates a global co-occurrence matrix by estimating the probability a given word will co-occur with other words.